tobi/steady/README.md

-# Periodic
+# Steady

 This gem is aimed at helping speed up ruby webapps by putting reoccuring but non time critical tasks into a background thread.
 It aids with the periodic scheduling as well as the threading issues that arise from moving data between threads.

 # Example

-    Scheduler = Periodic::Scheduler.new
+    Scheduler = Steady::Scheduler.new

     Scheduler.every 3.seconds do |changes|
       changes[:plans] = JSON.parse(open("http://mysite.com/plans.json"))